As their website says: Montreal’s Best Middle‑Eastern Fast Food: Served up with a smile!

 These bagels are the best in New York City and therefore in all of the US. 🙂

-Perfect combination of chewy exterior and light interior.
+Perfect combination of chewy bagels with crusty exterior and light-airy interior.
 And they taste great too.
 Of course, people who like their bagels dense and chewy may not appreciate these bagels, but try these once and you might just change your mind.
 My second choice bagel place in NYC is Russ & Daughters at 179 East Houston Street, near Chinatown.
 Have tried all the usual other well-known places, but Absolute Bagels has the best bagels.

 Mornings – especially weekends, be prepared for long lines.
 And if you want sesame bagels, arrive a few hours before closing – they usually run out.
 This is important for me since every few months or so I buy a dozen plus bagels from NYC to carry back to Boston – really a downer when they run out of bagels.
 Best to call if you are going to get there late afternoon or evenings.
 There have been a couple of times when I had to leave without sesame bagels.